rasyidf/Rasyidf.Localization/README.md

 ## Getting Started

 ### Installation
-To use this framework. add nuget pack package:
+To use this framework. add nuget package:

 ```powershell
 Install-Package Rasyidf.Localization